Vocational Education & Training (VET)

 VET occurs either during a regular weekly training day or after school.
 All entry-level courses have pre-requisites, such as a pass in the VETRO and a desire to learn about and develop skills in the chosen industry.
 All courses stipulate that regular, full attendance, full participation and the completion of set work to a satisfactory standard are required.

-Some courses also require the completion of a stated number of hours or shits of Structured Work Placement within the industry.
+Some courses also require the completion of a stated number of hours or shifts of Structured Work Placement within the industry.

 Certificate Courses on offer locally